Executive Director

 email: brise[at]ofrf.org

-Brise has served on the boards of the Northwest Center for Alternatives to Pesticides, the California Climate and Agricultural Network, and the National Sustainable Agriculture Coalition.
-She holds a B.A. in Community Studies from University of California, Santa Cruz and received both a Certificate in Conflict Resolution and a M.A. in International Environmental Policy from the Monterey Institute of International Studies.
+Brise has served on the boards of several organizations committed to sustainable agriculture, including the National Organic Coalition and the Northwest Center for Alternatives to Pesticides.
+She holds a B.A. in Community Studies from the University of California, Santa Cruz, a Certificate in Conflict Resolution, and an M.A. in International Environmental Policy from the Middlebury Institute of International Studies.